 - WP Extended Search

 SearchWP is a leading WordPress search solution.
-If you’re willing to go with a premium plugin, try out this comprehensive option first.
-It works to enhance the all-around accuracy, speed, and experience of the search feature on small and medium-sized websites.
+If you’re willing to go with a premium plugin, we recommend trying out this comprehensive option first.
+It works to enhance the accuracy, speed, and experience of the search feature on small and medium-sized websites.

 The power of SearchWP comes from its indexing process.
 The plugin will fully index your post content, shortcodes, product listings, categories, tags, custom metadata, and even PDFs and text documents stored in your media library.
 Visitors will be able to find all of these through your site search, and you can help them by highlighting search queries in the results and manually placing some results higher with values called “weights.”

 Though feature-rich, SearchWP remains intuitive through its well-integrated interface.
-You can fine-tune which specific functionalities you want with its extensions: There’s one for each search customization option and for many integrations (including with FacetWP, a product I’ll review later on).
+You can fine-tune which specific functionalities you want with its extensions: There’s one for each search customization option and for many integrations.

 Another popular WordPress plugin, Relevanssi replaces native WordPress search with a much more powerful system.
 Relevanssi implements a partial-relevance algorithm to find and sort results.
 This means that if the complete search term doesn't turn up an exact result, it will display results with the closest match.
 Also, results are listed by relevance, not posting date.